BattleDemon/BattleDemon/README.md

 # Hi, I am Dexter

 I develop games, and am working on expanding my understanding of code and computing, by making my own operating systems, compilers and interpreters.

+Currently I am completing my year 12 studies, before moving on to a Bachlor's of Engineering in Software Development next year.

 ## Languages